-Students have one week from posted grade to petition for points missed on tests or assignments.
+Students are encouraged to review all questions missed on quizzes and exams.
+Students have one week from posted grade to petition for points missed.
 Faculty will not entertain giving points back on any graded work after one week from when the grade is posted.

-Academic Honesty
+Academic Integrity